If you've been researching your own British Isles family history, like I have for a number of years, then you too have probably hit some brick walls.

 Eventually I realised that I needed to find out just how to untangle the illusive roots and branches.
 So I set out to learn more about the subject of family history.

-I've now set it all down in a downloadable course that you can follow in your own time and at your own speed.
+I've now set it all down in a collection of weekly downloadable guides that you can follow in your own time and at your own speed.

-My most popular family history help resource is the in depth Audio CD.
-For more information on how it can aid you to move back before the census and government collected birth marriages and death records, see here:
+A regular favourite of my customers is this in depth Audio Download.
+This family history help resource can aid you to move back before the census and government collected birth marriages and death records Read more here:

 "The one-hour tutorial concisely describes the use of key pre-1837 records, addressing both those that can be found online and those that will require a trip to a local studies centre or record office.